Step-by-Step Guide to Installing a Small Granny Flat in Australia, and how much does it actually cost?

 How much Does it Cost?

-Here’s a realistic cost picture for a China-built overseas modular home (the expandable 3-bedroom 1 bathroom unit) delivered to Australia.
-This is an approximate price in 2026, including typical overseas unit prices and landed-in-Australia considerations.
+That depends on your design, specification, quality, preference etc...
+Again, another disclaimers, we are not distributors or resellers for any of the manufacturer.
+Based on our experience, here’s an approximate cost for a China-built overseas modular home (20ft expandable 2-bedroom 1 bathroom unit) delivered to Australia.
+This is just an indication including typical overseas unit prices and landed-in-Australia considerations.

 Base Unit Cost in China (FOB)

-When sourced directly from Chinese manufacturers, the factory price of an expandable modular or container-based home with 2–3 bedrooms can be very low before shipping and compliance costs:
+When sourced directly from Chinese manufacturers, the factory price of an expandable modular home can be very low before shipping and compliance costs.
+Let's use 20ft expandable 2-bedroom 1 bathroom unit as an example.

 Commonly quoted prices (FOB China):

-• Smaller expandable modular units with 2 bedrooms, Chinese standard compilant can cost US $8,700 – $16,400 per unit.
-These are raw modular products, not final on-site delivered homes, and not Australian Standards compilant.
+• The raw model, Chinese standard compliant can cost approximately US $8,700 – $16,400 per unit.
+These are raw modular products, not final on-site delivered homes, and certainty not Australian Standards compliant.

-• Australian Standards compliant units, for example 20ft, Wind Region N2 for a 2 bedrooms, can cost around US $17,000-21,000 per unit.
-Which involves a fair bit of upgrade from the raw model.
-Some modification, such as more windows, change of door locations etc will require some modification on the engineering design report.
-Local design such as footing design is still require.
+• For Australian Standards compliant units, it cost around US $18,000-$22,000 per unit.
+Which involves a fair bit of upgrade from the raw model to accommodate up to AS4055 Wind Region N2 and N3.
+Some modification, such as more windows, change of door locations etc will require some modification on the engineering design.
+Local design such as footing design is always excluded by the manufacturer.

 These prices are factory-level quotes and do not include Australian engineering compliance, Australian freight, port fees, compliance upgrades, local installation, or site preparation.